SPL Vaasan piiri

-The SPL Vaasan piiri (Vaasa Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Vaasa.
+The SPL Vaasan piiri (Vaasa Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Vaasa.

 Background

 Suomen Palloliitto Vaasan piiri, commonly referred to as SPL Vaasan piiri or SPL Vaasa, is the governing body for football in Vaasa.
-Based in the city of Vaasa, the Association's Chairman is Stig Nygård.
+The Association's Chairman is Stig Nygård.

 Member clubs

 League Competitions

 SPL Vaasan piiri run the following league competitions: